PAWS ACROSS TEXAS, INC.

 Research has shown that many humans have a natural love for animals.
 Some have pets as companion animals for emotional support, stress relief, companionship when alone, entertainment, sport, or sociability.
 If properly utilized, this bonding furnishes a format for responsive interactions not otherwise possible by other human stimuli.

-For further information on Service/Assistance Dogs identification and access, contact legal council concerning the ADA and also the Delta Society.
+For further information on Service/Assistance Dogs, identification and access, contact www.ada.gov.

 Paws Across Texas, Inc. (PAT) reserves the right to restrict and approve the use and distribution of all information and documentation, in any form, directly related to PAT, its policies and procedures.